chkrishna411/SpringDemoApp/README.md

 <b> With Local Data: </b>

 By default sprint boot starts with local profile.
 No need to setup the data.
-Sample DataSet will be loaded during startup using
+Sample DataSet will be loaded during startup.

 <b> With AWS Connectivity: </b>